anand0427/drawyourmap/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+draw your map is a project for fun.
+The idea is to take city name inputs and plot and open the map in new tab which can be saved as html to embed in profile websites.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and Flask.
+It is deployed on heroku using gunicorn.
+It has a bug.
+The plotted file is not able to save locally(I am not able to figure out how to save the html in a directory).
+The deployed project is [here](http://drawyourmap.herokuapp.com/)

 ## Available Scripts